jinhangjiang/Your-First-Python-Package-on-PyPI/README.md

 ## Step 2

-Fork this repository to your own github account.
+Fork this repository to your own GitHub account and make it available in your local.
+You can make the most changes on GitHub, but you will need to publish your package via cmd with those files available in local.

 And here is the list of the core files you will need: